Corey Oswalt: San Francisco Giants

 On January 14, 2022, Oswalt signed a minor league contract with the San Francisco Giants.

 Philadelphia Phillies

 On May 8, 2022, Oswalt was acquired by the Philadelphia Phillies in a reported trade with the Giants for starting pitching depth.
 He was immediately assigned to the organization's Triple-A affiliate, the Lehigh Valley IronPigs.

 Colorado Rockies

 On July 3, 2022, Oswalt was traded to the Colorado Rockies in exchange for cash considerations.
-He elected free agency on November 10, 2022.
+In 4 starts for the Triple–A Albuquerque Isotopes, he struggled to a 7.63 ERA with 9 strikeouts across 15 1/3 innings pitched.
+Oswalt elected free agency following the season on November 10.